ubuntu-mate/ubuntu-mate.org/blog/20190418-ubuntu-mate-disco-final-release.md

 of RDA offers the option to suspend your remote connection, supports folder sharing in Caja, MIME type bindings for SSHFS shares and allows session suspension via the MATE screensaver.

+### GPD Pocket

+Alongside the generic image for 64-bit Intel PCs we're also releasing bespoke images for the [GPD Pocket](https://gpd.hk/gpdpocket) and [GPD Pocket 2](https://gpd.hk/gpdpocket2) that includes the hardware specific tweaks to get these devices working *"out of the box"* without any faffing about.
+[See our GPD Pocket page for more details](/gpd-pocket/).

 ## Major Applications